ceph/ceph/doc/man/8/rbd-nbd.rst

    Specify timeout for the kernel to wait for a new rbd-nbd process is attached after the old process is detached.
 The default is 30 second.

+.. option:: --snap-id *snapid*

+   Specify a snapshot to map/unmap/attach/detach by ID instead of by name.

 Image and snap specs
 ====================